mathiasertl/django-ca/docs/source/quickstart/docker_compose.rst

 .. structured-tutorial-part:: create-config-rest

 You can configure any `Django setting <https://docs.djangoproject.com/en/dev/ref/settings/>`_ or any of the :doc:`custom settings </settings>` here.
-See :ref:`settings-yaml-configuration` for more examples.
 Almost all settings can be changed later, if that is not the case, the settings documentation mentions it.

 .. _quickstart-compose-compose.yaml: